keichi/hpcmaspa17-pfanalyzer/src/5_evaluation.md

 ## Benchmark Results

-To verify the accuracy of our simulator, we reproduced the configuration described in the previous section \ref{simulation-results} on a physical cluster and measured the execution time of each benchmark.
+To investigate the impact of traffic load on the application performance, we reproduced the configuration described in the previous section
+\ref{simulation-results} on a physical cluster and then measured the execution time of each benchmark.
 In this experiment, linear node selection and block process placement was adopted.
 The average execution time for 10 runs was compared when using \mbox{D-mod-K} routing and dynamic routing.
 Figure\ \ref{fig:nas-cg-time} shows the comparison for NAS CG benchmark.
 The graph indicates that the use of dynamic routing reduced the execution time of the benchmark for 23%.
-Figure\ \ref{fig:nersc-milc-time} shows the result for NERSC MILC benchmark.
+Figure\ \ref{fig:nersc-milc-time} shows the result for MILC.
 In this case, approximately 8% was reduced in execution time.

-These results suggest that the use of dynamic interconnect control reduces traffic load on the bottleneck link and therefore reduces the execution time of applications.
+These results suggest that application performance is actually improved by alleviating the traffic load on the hot spot link.
+This implies that researchers of dynamic interconnects can take advantage of our toolset to simulate different packet flow controlling algorithms and assess their performance improvement effect on real-world applications by using indicators such as maximum traffic load.

 \begin{figure}[htbp]
     \begin{subfigure}[t]{.47\linewidth}
         \centering
         \includegraphics{nas_cg_execution_time}
-        \caption{NAS CG Benchmark}
+        \caption{NAS CG}
         \label{fig:nas-cg-time}
     \end{subfigure}%
     \begin{subfigure}[t]{.47\linewidth}
         \centering
         \includegraphics{nersc_milc_execution_time}
-        \caption{NERSC MILC Benchmark}
+        \caption{MILC}
         \label{fig:nersc-milc-time}
         \end{subfigure}
     \caption{Comparison of Execution Time}